neaqx/thecitymaster/README.md

 ### Manual Testing

 * The website was tested on Google Chrome, Microsoft Edge, and Opera browsers.
-* The website was viewed on a desktop computer, laptop, tablet, and a variety of mobile phones, such as Iphone 14.
+* The website was viewed on a desktop computer, laptop, tablet, and a variety of mobile phones, such as Iphone 15 and used chorme extentation "Mobil Simulator".
 * A large amount of testing was done to ensure links between pages are working correctly on all pages.
 * Family and friends were asked to review the website for a better understanding of the user experience.
 * Family and friends were asked to play the quiz and give feedback.